 According to a recent Pew poll, nearly 90% of Americans say they personally know someone who is lesbian, gay, or bisexual.
-However only 8% of Americans say they personally know someone who is transgender.
+However, according to a recent Harris poll, only 16% of Americans say they personally know someone who is transgender, which has doubled from the 8% who said so in 2008.
+The same poll showed that while 27% of Millennials say they personally know someone who is transgender, only 9% of Americans over 45 say the same.
 Given this reality, most Americans learn about transgender people through the media.
 So when the media talks about transgender issues - it is imperative that they get it right.

 GLAAD's staff, which has included transgender people for over 15 years, is committed to working with the media to fairly and accurately tell the stories of transgender lives.
 GLAAD works with national news outlets, TV networks, film studios and Spanish-language media to include real stories about transgender people.
 GLAAD also works closely with transgender people and transgender advocacy groups to raise awareness about transgender issues.
 GLAAD provides free media trainings to empower transgender people to share their stories.

 Want to learn more about what it means to be transgender?
 Check out our Transgender Frequently Asked Questions